 - Create an empty MySQL database.
-This can be accomplished several ways on a local server using Sequel Pro or MAMP PRO (phpMyAdmin).
-Or remotely using your hosting control panel (cPanel etc.) or Sequel Pro.
+This can be accomplished several ways locally or remotely using Sequel Pro, MAMP PRO, or cPanel (phpMyAdmin).
 You will need the database: name, username and password.

 - Download MODX Revolution (Traditional distribution) and follow the installation instructions.

 - A word of caution: Regardless of CMS it’s always wise to harden your installation.